emperorofmars/nna/roadmap.md

 The 'export from Blender, drag into Unity, and get a ready to upload VR avatar' experience is generally there, but the file depends on resources in the Unity project.

 #### TODO
-* NNA Format:
+* NNA Format
-	* More VR & V-tubing avatar components & features.
+	* VR & V-tubing avatar components & features
-		* Bone based eyelid animation.
 		* Bone physics libraries, at least partially implemented: VRC Physbones & VRM Springbones.
-* Blender:
+		* Colliders
-	* Handle name definition removal with an existing targeting node.

 ### Stage 2: All In One
 An `*.nna.fbx` file no longer needs external dependencies, other than NNA itself, in order to be parsed into a fully featured VR avatar in a game-engine.